10 Best Payroll Options for a 1100-Person Company

 If you have employees in more than one state—or plan to hire remotely in the future—multi-state payroll capability is non-negotiable.
 Each state has its own rules for income tax withholding, unemployment insurance, and disability insurance.
 The complexity adds up quickly.
 For example, California businesses face unique payroll challenges, from specific pay rates to local labor laws.
 A provider with multi-state expertise will manage these variations for you, ensuring you’re compliant everywhere you operate.
 This is a core part of our business accounting and management services, as it’s a common growth hurdle for our clients.

-Direct Deposit and Flexible Payment Options
+Flexible Payment Options (Like Direct Deposit)

 In today’s world, direct deposit is the standard.
 Most employees expect it, and it’s the most efficient and secure way to pay your team.
 However, flexibility is also important.
 A good payroll service should offer multiple payment options to accommodate everyone on your team.
 This can include printing paper checks on-demand or offering paycards, which are reloadable debit cards that work well for employees who don’t have traditional bank accounts.
 Providing these choices shows you’re a flexible employer and ensures everyone gets paid reliably, no matter their situation.

-Time Tracking and PTO Management
+Built-In Time Tracking and PTO

 If you have hourly employees, integrated time tracking is a must.
 When employees can clock in and out through the payroll system, their hours are automatically synced for each pay run.
 This eliminates the need to manually collect and enter timesheet data, which is often where costly mistakes happen.
 Similarly, a built-in PTO management tool allows you to set accrual policies and lets employees request time off directly through the portal.
 You can approve requests with a click, and the system will keep track of everyone’s balances, ensuring your payroll is always accurate.